-This year Gordonstoun Volunteer Fire Station has been re-included in these statistics following user consultation last year.
+Following the user consultation in 2019, we reincluded Gordonstoun Volunteer Fire Station in these statistics.
 We have backdated to ensure the annual totals are comparable.

 Dataset

 We have also included details of whether there is a technical or specialist capability there, please see the Station Capabilities table in the Table and Charts Workbook for details of what is included in each category.